Stratification theorems for exponential sums in families: Algebraically uniform stratification, II

-on $T$, which has trace function the desired exponential sums, and we denote it again by~$R$.
-We apply~\cite[Th.\,2.1]{fouvry-katz} and obtain data $(N,C,\mcM)$ where~$\mcM=(M_i)$ is a stratification of~$\mathbf{M}\times\Aa^n$, satisfying properties analogue to those in Section~\ref{ssec-stratif}.
-In order to complete the strategy of Section~\ref{sec-algebraic}, we need to prove as in Section~\ref{ssec-perv-weights} that $R[n]$ is semiperverse.
-As we already hinted, there is a new difficulty here: we cannot perform a Fourier transform on the parameter space, which is not in general an affine space, as we did previously, to check this.
+on $T_k$, which has trace function the desired exponential sums, and we denote it again by~$R$.

+In order to complete the strategy of Section~\ref{sec-algebraic}, we need to prove as in Section~\ref{ssec-perv-weights} that the object $R[n]$ is semiperverse on~$T_k$.
+As we already hinted, there is a new difficulty here: we cannot perform a Fourier transform on the parameter space, which is not in general an affine space, to check this in the same manner as before.
+However, once this is proved, the final parts of the argument reproduce exactly those given in the case $\mathbf{M}=\Aa^r_{\Zz}$ in the previous section.

-What we do is to introduce additional auxiliary variables ranging over all of~$\Aa^r$ to perform Fourier analysis.
+To prove the semiperversity, we introduce additional auxiliary variables ranging over all of~$\Aa^r_k$ to perform Fourier analysis.
 Precisely, we define the object